-That’s why I LOVE this 10 minute homemade blender salsa.
-It’s loaded with flavor but at the same time it’s not super spicy.
+This 10 minute homemade blender salsa is loaded with flavor but at the same time it’s not super spicy.
 Like so spicy that it lingers in your mouth for hours and hours.

 - For best results, use whole, peeled canned tomatoes.
 They have the best flavor and stand up better to the pulsing and chopping of the blender.